-Optum Health & Technology UK Limited, and its subsidiaries and affiliated companies (collectively, the “Optum UK”, “Company”, “We”, or “Us”) strive to properly address applicable data protection requirements.
+Optum Health Solutions (UK) Limited, and its subsidiaries and affiliated companies (collectively, the “Optum UK”, “Company”, “We”, or “Us”) strive to properly address applicable data protection requirements.

 Personal information processed might include the following types of personal information:

 When you are a client, we process client contact information.

 Client Contact Information is personal information related to contacting a client who would like to learn more about available products and services or for the administration of contracts and payments.
 Client Contact Information includes personal information such as name, email address, telephone number, or fax number.
 Client Contact Information is collected via telephonic, face-to-face, or online interactions and is held in administrative systems and files.

 When you are a service provider, we process service provider information.

 Service Provider Information is personal information related to medical or health care providers, community providers, or other types of providers or consultants that we triage services with, provide services to, or which provides services to our business.
 Service Provider Information includes personal information such as name, address, email address, or telephone number.
 Service provider information may be captured in a patient’s medical record, assessment reports, assessment results, and administrative systems.

 When you are a patient of a general practice or employee- of an Integrated Care Board (ICB) or Primary Care Network (PCN), we process personal information.

 Patient Information is personal information related to patients of a General Practice (GP) who may be part of a Primary Care Network (PCN) that we have a contract with.
 Patient Information that we process may include but not be limited to patient name, address, date of birth, email address, telephone number, gender, NHS number, health data, genetic data and biometric data.
 Employee data we process on behalf of the PCN may include but not be limited to name, address, date of birth, email address, telephone number, gender, CV, employment history, NHS number, marital status, banking data, and trade union membership.